rpmuller/ePubs/WesternPhilosophy.md

 therefore I cannot hope to explain it with all the lucidity which it doubtless deserves.

-"Pure duration/' we are told, "is the form which our conscious states assume when our ego lets itself live, when it refrains from separating its present state from its former states."
+"Pure duration," we are told, "is the form which our conscious states assume when our ego lets itself live, when it refrains from separating its present state from its former states."
 It forms the past and the present into one organic whole, where there is mutual